Fiber Spinning Services

 - Yarn can be put up into skeins (normally 250 yards unless specified otherwise) or cones.

-- Coning: Putting your yarn on cones are $1.00 per cone which are generally 1 to 2 pounds.
-Each cone is .50.
+- Coning: Putting your yarn on cones are $3.00 per cone which are generally 1 to 2 pounds, but the yardage is not known.